 Commonwealth Educational Seminars is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers. #SW-0444.

 Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Licensed Marriage & Family Therapists.
 Please visit CES CE CREDIT to see all states that are covered for LMFTs.
 CES maintains responsibility for this program and its content.

 As an American Psychological Association (APA) approved provider, CES programs are accepted by the American Nurses Credentialing Center (ANCC).
 These courses can be utilized by nurses to renew their certification and will be accepted by the ANCC.
 Every state Board of Nursing accepts ANCC approved programs except California and Iowa, however, CES is also an approved Continuing Education provider by the California Board of Registered Nursing (Provider # CEP15567) which is also accepted by the Iowa Board of Nursing.

 EMDRIA Credits: 1.5

-EMDRIA: EMDR Professional Training is an EC Provider (#18023) and this program (#18023- ) is pending for 1.5 EMDRIA Credits.
+EMDRIA: EMDR Professional Training is an EC Provider (#18023) and this program (#18023-DL08) is approved for 1.5 EMDRIA Credits.
 Eligibility for EMDRIA Credits is restricted to those who have completed an EMDRIA-Approved Basic EMDR Training.